 Student Accounting Services

-Financial Aid Refunds for Spring 2014
+Financial Aid Refunds for Fall 2018

 Students, Faculty and Staff should view their EKU account regularly by logging into their EKUDirect account and clicking on “Billing Statement”.
 A monthly billing notification is currently emailed to all individuals with a balance due to the university to that individual’s official EKU email account.
 Failure to receive a bill does not relieve the student of obligation to pay by the due date.
 A late fee of 10% of the account balance up to $25 per month will be assessed on all past due accounts